Pará (footballer, born 1987)

-Erinaldo Rabelo Santos, better known as Pará (born September 19, 1987 in Rio Maria), is a Brazilian footballer who acts as left back.
-Currently playing for São Bernardo.
+Erinaldo Rabelo Santos, better known as Pará (born September 19, 1987), is a Brazilian footballer who plays as a left-back for Sampaio Corrêa.

 Career

 Pará began his career in 2004 working in the youth has faded.
 Soon after this, the following year, he moved to Sao Caetano where he started working as a professional.

 He spent time on loan at Union and St. John to reach the Uniclinic Bragantino, where he had an appearance on the national scene.
 He was then loaned to Vasco da Gama and, soon after, to Paraná.

 For the second half of the 2010 season, was announced as strengthening Avaí.